8 Key Advantages of a Data Warehouse for Better Decision-Making, Reporting, and Analytics

 Author

-Keith Cutajar is Chief Operating Officer at Eunoia, bringing over seven years of hands-on experience leading data and AI transformation projects.
+Keith Cutajar is Chief Operating Officer and Data Engineering Expert at Eunoia, bringing over seven years of hands-on experience leading data and AI transformation projects, including data warehouse design and implementation for regulated enterprises.

 He has overseen end-to-end implementations across cloud platforms like Azure and Databricks, with a focus on turning complex data systems into real business outcomes.